Neoministein/Mp4Split/README.md

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [JNativeHook](https://github.com/kwhat/jnativehook) - Keyboard Listner for activation macro

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Neoministein** - *Initial work* - [Neoministein](https://www.youtube.com/channel/UCtfBiBXVXqTotONMq6VSMbg)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License